sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    Make sure your storytelling is fun for the player.
 They've already indicated that they want to have fun by Going Berserk.
- - You can use a point from the *Good Bank* to create the advantage - this gives flip-3-take-best advantage, and you've only got a few points in the *Good Bank*, so make sure it's worth it.
+ - You can use a point from the *Good Bank* to create the advantage - this gives the maximum amount of advantage, causing a flip-3-take-best flip.
+You've only got a few points in the *Good Bank*, so make sure it's worth it.

 Here is what you can **not** do: you cannot tell them to flip with an advantage just because you're the GM and you think it makes sense.